Few scientific advances in recent years have been as game-changing as the discovery of mTOR (the mammalian target of rapamycin).

 Rapamycin itself was found decades earlier from soil samples taken from the Easter islands by a group of scientists sent by a pharmaceutical company to search for new and potentially therapeutic chemicals.
 Rapamycin was found to have anti-fungal properties.

-Decades later, however, and virtually by accident, scientists discovered that the mTOR enzyme, one far more ancient than hormones, is instrumental in aging and lifespan.
+Decades later, however, and virtually by accident, scientists discovered that the mTOR protein enzyme, one far more ancient than hormones, is instrumental in aging and lifespan.

 It is, to put it simply, a metabolic switchboard, a protein enzyme that is found in almost all cells of life.